Mortgage for Non EU Residents

 You will normally pass these documents to a potential specialist mortgage lender, who will then review them.
 At the end of their checks, if all is well, they may outline that you have a mortgage product in principle.
 That is essentially a non-committal indication of the sum of money you might be able to borrow in order to purchase a property.
 At this stage, this is not a formal offer of a mortgage for a non-EU citizen.
 Once you find a particular property that interests you, you will go back to your potential mortgage lender to make a full formal application.
 At that time, you may have to submit other documents to them relating to the valuation of the property and so on.
 It is at that stage that mortgage lenders will consider the totality of your position and if appropriate, offer you a mortgage.

-Can I use the Government’s Help to Buy scheme as Non Uk Resident?
+Can I use the Government’s Help to Buy scheme as a Non-EU Resident?

 The Government’s scheme is aimed at UK residents, not exclusively British subjects.
 So you are perfectly at liberty to apply for assistance in this area, though you will also need to meet some of the above-mentioned criteria too.
 You may need to contact a specialist mortgage broker.